 However, if you are interested in traditional Mudra hand poses, check out our article dedicated to this.

 The Benefits: Why do we need Hand Yoga?

-The advantages of practising hand yoga are bountiful.
-Here are our favourite 4 benefits.
+The advantages of practicing hand yoga are bountiful.
+Here are our favorite 4 benefits.

 #1: Prevents against injury.